jmpessoa/lazandroidmodulewizard/readme.txt

 	*			or Go To: Lazarus IDE menu "Run--> [Lamw] Build and Run"!
 Thanks to Anton!!!
 	****************************************************************************************************

+Version 0.6 - rev. 25 - 14 May 2015 -

+	NEW!
+		jForm "ShowCustomMessage" method

+	NEW!
+		Demo AppCustomShowMessageDemo1 [Eclipse Compatible Project]

 Version 0.6 - rev. 24 - 10 May 2015 -

 	NEWS!